icabette/Python/README.md

 * This is repository for Python study code.
 Anyone can use this as their python study.
-* This is for GUI branch
+* This is for Text branch